apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/README.md

 * JBoss KeyCloak based realms
 * Tomcat XML based realms

-NOTE: If you are using the application against another security system, you can build you own users, groups and roles service provider implementations.
+NOTE: If you are using the application against another security system, you can build your own users, groups and roles service provider implementations.

 In addition, note that each security realm can allow different features, for example, when using the properties realm in Wildfly, the user entity does not have name neither address, etc,